catplotlib/CVNotes/content/post/9.ImageMorphology/index.md

 image = "intro.png"
 +++

  Welcome back to our ongoing series on image processing.
 Today, we're diving into a fascinating topic—Image Morphology.
-If you've been waiting to unleash the full power of OpenCV for some serious image transformations, buckle up!
+If we've been waiting to unleash the full power of OpenCV for some serious image transformations, buckle up!
 We're about to morph (see what I did there? 😄) into experts.

 ## What Is Image Morphology Anyway?